Moebius2107/DataEngProject/README.md

 ## 3. Production Data and answer to the questions
 We could not include the Production Dag because we had an Docker/Airflow issue where we could not see and execute dags in the last 36 hours before the project deadline.

+We stored our production data in a PostgreSQL Database with a Star Schema.

-We answered to the questions with our production data .csv file and Power BI tiles.
+We answered to the questions with our production data .csv file (attached in the solution) and Power BI tiles.

 Which hackaton has the highest average skill level of the participants?
 ![Average skills](/img/skill_average.png)
 Which are the top 10 states (in order) with the most participants in hackatons?